-- Ensure that technology is used in accordance with Board policies and procedures. - Comply with the board and school's Code of Conduct. - Ensure that technology is used to support teaching and learning in accordance with HSCDSB's teaching and learning expectations. - Use technology in a lawful, responsible and ethical manner, consistent with the purposes for which it is provided. - Ensure that their personal network login and password are not shared with anyone.
+- Ensure that technology is used in accordance with Board policies and procedures. - Comply with the board and school's Code of Conduct. - Ensure that technology is used to support teaching and learning in accordance with HSCDSB's teaching and learning expectations. - Use technology in a lawful, responsible and ethical manner, consistent with the purposes for which it is provided. - Ensure that their personal network login and password are secured, protected and not shared with anyone.
 Users will immediately notify the system administrator if their password is lost or stolen, or if they have reason to believe that someone has obtained unauthorized access to their account. - Ensure that photos, videos or images of an individual/group are not posted online/shared digitally unless consent from the individual(s)-over the age of 18-or parental consent (for those under the age of 18) has been obtained. - Ensure that technology is not used for political or union business unless approved by the board. - Care for and maintain their personal devices and its security.
-The Board is not responsible for the replacement of lost, stolen or damaged items. - Protect, secure and maintain their network passwords.
+The Board is not responsible for the replacement of lost, stolen or damaged items. - Care for any equipment or devices owned by the board. - Report lost, stolen, or damaged equipment to direct supervisors/teachers.